Gongsun Hong: Background

-Preceding emperors, being more aligned with Huang-Lao, had instituted a policy of general non-interference with the people, reducing tax and other burdens, promoting government thrift and reduction in criminal sentences.
-A major issue however was the power possessed by princes of collateral lines of the imperial clan.
-The princes often built up their own military strengths and resisted edicts issued by the emperor.
-Emperor Wen's time saw the Lü Clan Disturbance, but he did not take any decisive actions on the overarching issue.
-His successor Emperor Jing managed to crush a revolt of the princes who were thereafter denied rights to appoint ministers for their fiefs, but their power persisted.
+Preceding emperors, being more aligned with Huang-Lao, had instituted a policy of general non-interference with the people, reducing tax and other burdens, promoting government thrift and reducing criminal sentences.
+A major issue however was the power of collateral princes within the imperial clan, who often built up their own military strengths, resisting edicts issued by the emperor.
+Emperor Wen's time saw the Lü Clan Disturbance, but he did not take any decisive, overarching action.
+His successor Emperor Jing managed to crush a revolt of the princes, who were thereafter denied rights to appoint ministers for their fiefs, but their power persisted.

 Sima Qian states Gongsun's background as that of a prison officer, who being dismissed, made his living as a farmhand tending pigs.
-Sima characterizes Gong (like Dong Zhongshu) as specializing in the Spring and Autumn Annals, but with a bent toward the Gongyang Zhuan commentaries as a disciple of Huwu Zidu.
+The Shiji characterizes both Gongsun and Dong Zhongshu as specializing in the Spring and Autumn Annals, giving Gongsun a primary interest in the Chunqiu Guliang Biography as a commentary on the annals.
+The Shiji and Hanshu otherwise attribute to him a bent toward the Gongyang Zhuan commentaries, as a disciple of Huwu Zidu, reportedly attending an instruction on the Gongyang under him in the Qi state, when Huwu himself was old.
+In contrast to the Shiji, the Hanshu takes him as more interested in the Gongyang.

 However, neither text is referenced in any of Gongsun's documents, and his actions don't seem to reflect the Gongyang.
 His family being poor, he did not learn much of the Annals until he was forty, and the Shiji considers his ability secondary to that of Dong Zhongshu.
+Although Gongsun discussed the finer points of the Mandate of Heaven with the Emperor, he espoused that heaven was not partial towards its servants.

+Appointment speech in the Shiji

-Gongsun probably first expressed his views in 134 B.C. after the death of the Taoistic Empress Dowager, in response to a request by the Emperor Wu of Han for governmental advice.
+Gongsun probably first expressed his views in 134 B.C. after the death of the Daoistic Empress Dowager, in response to a request by the Emperor Wu of Han for governmental advice.
 He applied to an advanced position in government through court examination.
-His discourse included ideas from Confucianism, administrative philosophy (Chinese Legalism) and Mohism; namely, that capable people ought to be employed in positions that match their talents (Mohism and Shen Buhai); secondly, encouraging high standards of morality, harmonious relationships, and employing moral persons (Confucianism and Mohism); and that common people should be allowed opportunity for farming while discouraging useless articles (Mohism and Shang Yang).
+His discourse included ideas from Confucianism, administrative philosophy (Chinese Legalism) and Mohism; namely, that capable people ought to be employed in positions that match their talents (Shen Buhai and Han Fei); secondly, encouraging high standards of morality, harmonious relationships, and employing moral persons (Both Confucianism and Mohism advocate this); and that common people should be allowed opportunity for farming while discouraging useless articles (Mohism and Shang Yang).